wxl/blogofobe/docs/posts.rst

 Posts
 *****

-Posts are interpreted by the blog controller that you get when you instantiate the simple_blog; they have no particular meaning to the core runtime of Blogofile.
+Posts are interpreted by the blog controller that you get when you instantiate the simple_blog; they have no particular meaning to the core runtime of blogofobe.
 If you wanted, you could reimplement the blog controller yourself and use whatever post formatting you wished.
 It's expected that most users will just use the default blog controller, so this Post documentation is here for convenience.

 Blog posts go inside the **_posts** directory.
 Without the blog controller enabled, the **_posts** directory is ignored because it starts with an underscore.